Greg Sorbara: Re-elections, resignation from cabinet

-Sorbara was re-elected to the Legislature in the 2007 election, and subsequently on October 26, 2007, he announced that he no longer wanted to sit in Cabinet, citing he wanted to devote more time for his constituents and his family.
+Sorbara was re-elected to the Legislature in the 2007 election, while chairing the party's successful re-election campaign.
+Subsequently, on October 26, 2007, he announced that he no longer wanted to sit in Cabinet, citing he wanted to devote more time for his constituents and his family.
+He continued to serve in the legislature and was re-elected one last time in 2011, again while the party's campaign chair (with future Premier Kathleen Wynne as vice-chair).